-Despite word of mouth marketing (WOMM) being the primary factor behind 20% to 50% of all purchasing decisions (McKinsey), it is a largely untapped strategy within most marketing mixes.
-In large part, this is because many marketers are unaware of the full impact of WOMM.
-But the data is in and the results are clear...
+Despite word of mouth marketing (WOMM) being the primary factor behind 20% to 50% of all purchasing decisions according to McKinsey & Company, it is a largely untapped strategy within most marketing mixes.
+In large part, this is because many marketers are unaware of the full impact of WOMM or how to measure it.

 That’s why they’re turning to each other for product recommendations.
 Research conducted from numerous sources and over a span of many years supports the growing behavior of word of mouth marketing.